deployphp/deployer/docs/selector.md

 ## Labels in YAML

-You can also define labels in YAML recipe.
+You can also define labels in a YAML recipe.
 For example:

 ```yaml
 hosts: